habibamamdouuh/Incubator-Monitoring-System/README.md

-# Baby Incubator Monitoring System – Task 1
+# Baby Incubator Monitoring System

 ## Overview
 This project is a web-based monitoring system for baby incubators.
 It allows parents and authorized users to securely log in or sign up and remotely view real-time data from their baby's incubator, including humidity, temperature, and the baby's heart rate.
 The system uses a PostgreSQL database for reliable and secure data storage.